This Day In Writing History

 Some of the cuts would later be restored without resulting in the loss of the film's R rating.
 The movie's first working title was Sadomasochists From Beyond The Grave.

 Hellraiser became a huge box office hit, grossing twenty times its budget.
-Rightfully considered one of the great cult classic horror films, it would inspire numerous sequels and make British actor Doug Bradley, who plays Pinhead, a cult film icon.
+Rightfully considered one of the great cult classic horror films, it inspired numerous sequels and made English actor Doug Bradley, who plays Pinhead, a cult film icon.

 Clive Barker would write and direct more film adaptations of his works, including Nightbreed (1990) and Lord of Illusions (1995).